emberjs/rfcs/text/0000-Component-Manager-Bounds.md

 In other words, components **should not** rely on the timing of DOM insertion outside of the component's own bounds.

-### `willDestroyLayout` hook
+### `willDestroyBounds` hook

-To balance `didRenderLayout` we will expose a hook called `willDestroyLayout` that is invoked during destruction.
-It will receive the `component` instance.
+To balance `didRenderLayout` we will expose a hook called `willDestroyBounds` that is invoked during destruction.
+It will receive the `ComponentStateBucket` instance.

 ```js
 import { capabilities } from '@ember/component';